 Got your overhead mobility nailed?
 Then stay tuned, friend!
 In my next post I want to talk about another common limiting factor with the Ayesha that could be holding back your progress.
 If you asked me an Ayesha question and I didn’t answer it yet – I’m getting to it! 🙂

-If you’d like to geek out more with me on the anatomy of pole dance, or you want more details on how to programme these exercises, check out my book – Strength and Conditioning for Pole – which is available now in hard copy or as a downloadable ebook.
+If you’d like to geek out more with me on the anatomy of pole dance, or you want more details on how to programme these exercises, check out my books – Strength and Conditioning for Pole – and Pole Anatomy – both available now in hard copy or downloadable ebook.

 Strength and Conditioning for Pole – Ebook (English)USD $30.50